right to life of climate deniers, children in poverty, and future

-their sphere of influence, or not supporting climate action on a political level.
-We are acting as if climate change was not happening, was not caused by humans, or was not an existential threat to humanity.
+their sphere of influence, or not supporting climate action on a big lifespan carbon footprint.
+We are acting as if climate change was happening, was not caused by humans, or was not an existential threat to humanity.
 We pretend not to know that the golden age of human civilization is drawing to a close and things will probably get